 Yellow fever is a virus infection, which cause a serious hepatitis.
 The vaccine provides protection for 10 years after a single injection.
 Countries where yellow fever is present are entitled to request a valid certificate documenting a vaccination against yellow fever at least 10 days before entry.
 The certificate is a stamp in the WHO yellow book.

 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 109 Danes were infected with HIV in Africa between 1991 and 99.
 Africa is the continent with most HIV infected people.
 Overall about 8% of the population is infected with infection rates reaching up to 80% in risk groups like prostitutes.

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 We've got Answers.
 Ask Phil

 I've never heard of GIVE either, perhaps it's a typo?
 Do you mean GIVIT?
-Zanzibar is not especially dangerous, and you'll need tio use the usual precautions.... read more »about 4 years ago
+Zanzibar is not especially dangerous, and you'll need tio use the usual precautions.... read more »over 4 years ago